Dede Dancing, AA, LMT

-As I was preparing this website I spent a weekend attending my AMTA -- Iowa Chapter's fall convention with James Waslaski -- world-renowned orthopedic massage therapist -- providing our continuing education.
+As I was preparing this website I spent a weekend attending my AMTA fall convention, with James Waslaski -- world-renowned orthopedic massage therapist -- providing our continuing education.
 At the end of his 2 day presentation, he shared a musical and photo dedication he had made in tribute to those who have lifted him up.
 I was moved and inspired.

-The next day I came across a note I wrote to Mom a couple years before.
-I had just come home from a week long seminar with James and some other well-respected bodyworkers.
+The next day I came across a note I wrote to my mom a couple years before.
+When I wrote it, I had just come home from a week long seminar with Mr. Waslaski, Aaron Mattes, and some other well-respected bodyworkers.
 The week was very affirming of me and the work I do.

-My note to Mom began by describing some of the wonderful experiences I had enjoyed, including so much respect and encouragement from fellow practitioners, then...
+I began the note describing some of the wonderful experiences I had enjoyed, including so much respect and encouragement from fellow practitioners, then i wrote...

 To her and to all -- here and gone -- who support my journey through thick and thin: Bree, Robin, Ron, Kim, Sheri, Harmony, Alicia, Terry, Geno, Seth, Diana, Marcy, Roy, Jean, Brian, Kevin, Yvonne, Lauren, Auntie Faye, Mary, Carol...
 I'm grateful everyday.

 My teachers at Carlson College -- especially Mario Castro, Wayne Pakulis, and Susie Blank -- gave me the tools I needed in ways that made sense to me.
 They also walked with me through a dangerous and difficult time of my life.
-I'm sure I was not that much fun to walk with.
 Thanks again folks.